BroadcomMFD/code4z/README.md

 ## What’s New
 * 2020-07-07 - [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) (0.12) now supports locally stored copybooks.
-* 2020-07-02 - [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) (0.10) lorem ipsum lorem ipsum lorem ipsum lorem ipsum.
+* 2020-07-02 - [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) (0.10) includes the following updates:

+  * New Profile Experience:
+    * Create Endevor plug-in for Zowe CLI profiles directly in Explorer for Endevor.
+    * Use any Endevor profiles that you have created in the CLI in Explorer for Endevor.
+  * HTTPS Web Service Configuration support

 * 2020-07-01 - [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) (1.7) includes the following updates: